jdckl/hn-api/README.md

 Project is using [dotenv](https://www.npmjs.com/package/dotenv), you can overwrite any environment variables with your own, there is a base set of development variables included in the **config/default.config.ts**.
 Sample **.env.temp** is included.

+## Authorization

+API is using stateless JWT authorization via bearer tokens.
+For any authorized request paths you need to include a authorization header with your current Bearer token.

 ## API Definitions

 You can generate simple definitions by running: